Skip to Content

 Supervisors: Prof. Chris Blake

 The "Lambda CDM" cosmological model, in which the energy of the Universe is dominated by a cosmological constant and cold dark matter, has provided the standard description of the Universe for the past three decades.
-However, evidence is emerging of discrepancies between different cosmological observations, implying that this model is incomplete.
-One of the most powerful probes of cosmology is the large-scale structure of the Universe, as mapped by galaxy redshift surveys.
-This PhD project will use data from the largest such galaxy survey that currently exists, the Dark Energy Spectroscopic Instrument (DESI), to search for clues of new cosmological physics by bridging measurements and theory.
-Depending on the interests of the student, the project could focus on methods including weak gravitational lensing, galaxy peculiar velocities, and their joint analysis with baryon acoustic oscillations and redshift-space distortions.
+However, evidence is emerging of discrepancies between different cosmological measurements, particularly the expansion rate of the local Universe or Hubble's constant, implying that this model is incomplete.
+This PhD project will focus on studying the cosmology of the low-redshift Universe, using the latest datasets including the large-scale structure of the Universe, distance indicators such as standard candles and gravitational-wave sources, and galaxy motions.
+We will use data from the largest galaxy redshift survey that currently exists, the Dark Energy Spectroscopic Instrument (DESI), to search for clues of new cosmological physics by bridging measurements and theory.
 The project will develop a complete set of research skills including statistical analysis, theory and simulations, and offers collaboration opportunities in one of the current leading international astronomical projects.

 Top